 If you don’t have gains, losses can also be used against up to $3,000 of your regular income.
 Net losses exceeding $3,000 will be carried over to future years.

-Losses in tax-advantaged retirement accounts, like an IRA or 401(k), aren’t deductible.
+There are a couple of caveats.
+For starters, losses in tax-advantaged retirement accounts, like an IRA or 401(k), aren’t deductible.

 You can’t game the system by selling a stock at a loss, then buying it back a few minutes or days later.
 For an investment loss to be deductible, you can’t purchase a substantially identical security within 30 days before or after a sale.